sophiedkk/worklab/_sources/chapters/overground.md

 # Determining power output

-In a coast-down test you let the wheelchair coast-down without the user applying force on the handrims.
+In a coast-down test you let the wheelchair coast-down without the user applying force on the hand rims.
 The user should assume a position that is representative of the position during wheelchair propulsion.
 The deceleration is reflective of the frictional forces acting on the wheelchair-user combination (Figure 2).
 Usually, this is done in a